Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_nRF52840-Sense/Embedded ML/XIAOEI.md

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO-BLE-Motion-Recognition/Motion-Recognition12.png" alt="pir" width={800} height="auto" /></p>

+- **Step 7.** Connect the XIAO nRF52840 Sense to Edge Inpulse

+Move to Edge Impulse "Data acquisition" page, the outcome should be like this if the connection is successful.
+You can find the Device of "Seeed Studio XIAO nRF52840 Sense" is shown on the right of the page.

-- **Step 7.**  Select the sensor as "3 axes".
+- **Step 8.**  Select the sensor as "3 axes".
 Name your label as `up` and `down`, modify Sample length (ms.) to 20000 and click start sampling.

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO-BLE-Motion-Recognition/Motion-Recognition13.png" alt="pir" width={1000} height="auto" /></p>

-- **Step 8.** Swing the Seeed Studio XIAO nRF52840 Sense up and down and keep the motion for 20 seconds.
+- **Step 9.** Swing the Seeed Studio XIAO nRF52840 Sense up and down and keep the motion for 20 seconds.
 You can find the acquistion is shown up like this:

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO-BLE-Motion-Recognition/Motion-Recognition14.png" alt="pir" width={1000} height="auto" /></p>

-- **Step 9.** Split the data by clicking the raw data right top and choose "Split Sample".
+- **Step 10.** Split the data by clicking the raw data right top and choose "Split Sample".
 Click +Add Segment and then click the graph.
 Repeat it more than 20 time to add segments.
 Click Split and you will see the the sample data each for 1 second.

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO-BLE-Motion-Recognition/Motion-Recognition30.png" alt="pir" width={600} height="auto" /></p>

-- **Step 10.** Repeat **Step 8.** and **Step 9.** and label data with different name to click different motion data, like `left` and `right`, `clockwise`, `anticlockwise` and so on.
+- **Step 11.** Repeat **Step 8.** and **Step 9.** and label data with different name to click different motion data, like `left` and `right`, `clockwise`, `anticlockwise` and so on.
 The example provided is classifying up and down, left and right, and circle.
 You can change it as you may want to change here.

 <p style={{textAlign: 'center'}}><img src="https://files.seeedstudio.com/wiki/XIAO-BLE-Motion-Recognition/Motion-Recognition16.png" alt="pir" width={1000} height="auto" /></p>